-49. Standard addition may be used as an alternative approach to the use of matrix-matched calibration standards.
-Standard addition normally involves the addition of a known quantity of an analyte to one of two duplicate analytical samples immediately prior to extraction.
-The difference in response from the two sample extracts (spiked and unspiked) obtained from the detector notionally calibrates the response to the known quantity of added analyte and compensates for recovery.
+47. Standard addition may be used as an alternative approach to the use of matrix-matched calibration standards.
+In particular, it is recommended that standard addition is used for quantification of confirmatory analyses in cases of MRL exceedances and/or when no suitable blank commodity is available for the preparation of matrix-matched standard solutions.
+Standard addition means a procedure in which the test sample is divided in two (or more) test portions.
+One portion is analysed as such, and known amounts of the standard analyte are added to the other test portions immediately prior to extraction.
+The amount of the standard analyte added has to be between one and five times the estimated amount of the analyte in the sample.
+This procedure is designed to determine the content of an analyte in a sample, inherently taking into account the recovery of the analytical procedure and also compensating for any matrix effect.
 The quantity of analyte present in the "unspiked" sample extract is calculated by simple proportion.
-Matrix effects are thus compensated.
 This technique assumes some knowledge of the likely concentration of the analyte in the sample, so that the amount of added analyte is similar to that already present in the sample.
 If the concentration of the analyte is completely unknown then it may be necessary to "spike" a number of replicate samples with increasing quantities of analyte, so that a calibration curve can be constructed in a similar way to normal standard calibration.
 This technique automatically adjusts for both recovery and calibration.
-Standard addition will not, of course, overcome chromatographic interferences caused by overlapping/unresolved peaks from co-extracted compounds.
+Standard addition will not, of course, overcome chromatographic interferences caused by overlapping/unresolved peaks from coextracted compounds.
+In the standard addition approach the unknown concentration of the analyte in the sample is derived by extrapolation, thus a linear response in the appropriate concentration range is essential for achieving accurate results.

-50. Addition of a known quantity of analyte to an aliquot of sample extract, etc., immediately prior to the final determination is another form of standard addition, but in this case adjustment is for calibration only.
-When an instrumentally based method (e.g. GC-MS, LC-MS, etc.) is used, the spiked sample extract is often referred to as a "syringe" or "injection" standard, because it compensates for injection volume variability.
+48. Addition of a known quantity of analyte to an aliquot of sample extract, etc., immediately prior to the final determination is another form of standard addition, but in this case adjustment is for calibration only.
+When an instrumentally based method (e.g. GC-MS, LC-MS/MS, etc.) is used, the spiked sample extract is often referred to as a "syringe" or "injection" standard, because it compensates for injection volume variability.